davidmarble/virtualenvwrapper-win/README.rst

 virtualenvwrapper-win
 =====================

-This is a port of Doug Hellmann's 'virtualenvwrapper <http://www.doughellmann.com/projects/virtualenvwrapper/>`_ to Windows batch scripts.
+This is a port of Doug Hellmann's `virtualenvwrapper <http://www.doughellmann.com/projects/virtualenvwrapper/>`_ to Windows batch scripts.
 The idea behind virtualenvwrapper is to ease usage of Ian Bicking's `virtualenv <http://pypi.python.org/pypi/virtualenv>`_, a tool for creating isolated Python virtual environments, each with their own libraries and site-packages.

 These should work on any version of Windows (Windows XP, Windows Vista, Windows 7).
 They do not require Powershell.